Up to 60% off sofas & mattresses — limited‑time deals.

 Who It’s Not For

-• Petite users who need a shallower perch
+• Shorter users who want a shallower perch

 Article Sven Tufted Leather Sofa